-Learning for Sustainability Scotland is Scotland’s Regional Centre of Expertise on ESD; officially acknowledged by the United Nations University.
+Learning for Sustainability Scotland is Scotland’s Regional Centre of Expertise (RCE) on Education for Sustainable Development; officially acknowledged by the United Nations University.

-Regional Centres of Expertise (RCEs) were identified in response to the UN Decade on Education for Sustainable Development (ESD) (2005 -2014) as a mechanism to encourage development and strengthening of ESD practice across a defined region.
+The global network of Regional Centres of Expertise (RCEs) was established in response to the UN Decade on Education for Sustainable Development (ESD) (2005 -2014) as a mechanism to encourage development and strengthening of ESD practice across a defined region.
 Recognised through the United Nations University (UNU), an RCE is a network of formal, non-formal and informal education organisations; working together to create solutions to sustainability challenges through dialogue, education and learning.

 You can read our application to become an RCE here.